Phobetor/allegro-php/docs/Api/OfferManagementApi.md

 Get offers with missing parameters

 Use this resource to get information about required parameters or parameters scheduled to become required that are not filled in offers.
+Read more: <a href=\"../../tutorials/jak-zarzadzac-ofertami-7GzB2L37ase#jak-sprawdzic-nieuzupelnione-parametry-w-ofertach\" target=\"_blank\">PL</a> / <a href=\"../../tutorials/how-to-process-list-of-offers-m09BKA5v8H3#how-to-check-unfilled-parameters-in-offers\" target=\"_blank\">EN</a>.

 ### Example